 2020 featured several concert appearances ; Royal Festival Hall and Symphony Hall with the London Concert Orchestra (Big Band Broadway, with Martin & Shirlie Kemp), The National Concert Hall in Dublin with the RTE Concert Orchestra (A Night at the Oscars), and Philharmonic Hall in Liverpool, with the Royal Liverpool Philharmonic Orchestra (Songs from the Musicals).

-Despite 2021 being a difficult year for the industry, Matt has broadcast live from Abbey Rd Studio 2, taking the opportunity to record his new Big Band album in the iconic London venue, and will end the year performing with the Royal Liverpool Philharmonic and Ulster Orchestras.
+Despite 2021 being a difficult year for the industry, Matt broadcast live from Abbey Rd Studio 2, taking the opportunity to record his new Big Band album in the iconic London venue.
+The first single from the album opened at No.1 in the iTunes Jazz Chart, and inside the top 40 on the UK Singles Chart.
+‘From Abbey Road’ was released in March 2022.